keyshade-xyz/keyshade/docs/getting-started/adding-your-first-secret-and-variable.md

 description: Get to know about our platform
 ---

-# Adding your first secret and variable
+# Adding your first secret, variable and environment

-Our app is the place where you manage all of your secrets and variables.
+Our app is the place where you manage all of your secrets, variables and environments.
 This can also be done using the CLI, but we want to keep it as simple as possible for now.
 Here's a list of things that we will be doing in this tutorial:

 - Creating a new project
 - Creating a secret in your project
 - Creating a variable in your project
+- Creating an environment in your project

 So, let's get started!